helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed Learn String Manipulation by Building a Cipher from freeCodeCamp’s Scientific Computing with Python curriculum, by doing Steps 52 to 95.

 **Thoughts:** This has been a good refresher for Python basics.
 I also learned something new, namely the pass keyword.

+---

+### Day 77: 19 March 2024.
+Tuesday

+**Today's Progress:** Started the CSS Grid section of Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path.
+Did steps 1 to 11.

+**Thoughts:** This section allowed me to learn more about CSS grid.